Flask – (Creating first simple application)

-There are many modules or frameworks which allows to build your webpage using python like bottle, django, flask etc. But the real popular ones are Flask and Django.
-Django is easy to use as compared to Flask but FLask provides you the versatility to program with.
+There are many modules or frameworks which allow building your webpage using python like a bottle, Django, flask, etc. But the real popular ones are Flask and Django.
+Django is easy to use as compared to Flask but Flask provides you the versatility to program with.

 To understand what Flask is you have to understand few general terms.

 - WSGI Web Server Gateway Interface (WSGI) has been adopted as a standard for Python web application development.
 WSGI is a specification for a universal interface between the web server and the web applications.

 - Werkzeug It is a WSGI toolkit, which implements requests, response objects, and other utility functions.
 This enables building a web framework on top of it.
 The Flask framework uses Werkzeug as one of its bases.

 - jinja2 jinja2 is a popular templating engine for Python.
 A web templating system combines a template with a certain data source to render dynamic web pages.

 Flask is a web application framework written in Python.
 Flask is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
 Both are Pocco projects.